Lighthouse Integrated Care

 We believe that palliative care is not just about care in the last days and hours of life, but about ensuring quality of life for individuals and their carers at every stage of a life-limiting illness from diagnosis onwards.
 Continuity of care is a hallmark of our delivery of service.
 From the time of a life-limiting diagnosis up to 12 months following death, support is provided to address the practical, emotional, psychological and spiritual needs of individuals, their families and carers.
 In all situations, we afford individuals the time, privacy and opportunity to talk through their fears and anxieties.
 With this support, people often feel that they can take more control of their situation and draw on their own personal resilience and ability to work towards the goals which are important to them.

 Our Lighthouse Integrated Care program provides individuals living with a life-limiting illness, one point of entry to the palliative care system.
 We connect with each individual personally and assign a Navigator who will accompany the individual on their disease journey; providing support, information and resources along the way.
 As the primary contact, the Navigator ensures that the individual gets the most appropriate services to keep them safe and comfortable at home.
-The Navigator is a familiar person for the individual and family to connect with in regard needs, concerns or questions.
+The Navigator is a familiar person to connect with in regard needs, concerns or questions.
 We also offer Peer Support Volunteers with the knowledge and skills to provide emotional and social support, and caregiver respite.

 Chronic Disease/Pain Self-Management Programs - two facilitated programs (6 weeks duration, registration required) that help adults with chronic health conditions to manage pain, fatigue, healthy eating, physical fitness, and to deal with difficult emotions and depression.